mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-config/index.md

 ## Environment variables
 Configuration properties have corresponding environment variables.
-If a property is in the `core` section (ex. `core.foo`), it corresponds to the environment variable `DCOS_FOO`.
-All other properties (ex. `foo.bar`) correspond to the environment variable `DCOS_FOO_BAR`.
+If a property is in the `core` section (for example, `core.foo`), it corresponds to the environment variable `DCOS_FOO`.
+All other properties (for example,  `foo.bar`) correspond to the environment variable `DCOS_FOO_BAR`.
 Environment variables take precedence over corresponding configuration property.

 # Usage